floswald/SMM.jl/README.md

 We encourage user contributions.
 Please submit a pull request for any improvements you would like to suggest, or a new algorithm you implemented.

 New algorithms:
-*You can model your algo on the basis of `src/AlgoBGP.jl` -
+* You can model your algo on the basis of `src/AlgoBGP.jl` -
-* your algorithm needs a storage system for chains, derived from the default type `Chain` in `src/chains.jl`
 * you need to implement the function `computeNextIteration!( algo )` for your `algo`